Official websites use .gov

 Lumbar puncture, also known as a spinal tap

-• This is not a frequently used STD test, but it may be ordered if your provider thinks you have an advanced stage of syphilis or if a herpes infection has affected your brain or spinal cord.
+• This is not a frequently used STI test, but it may be ordered if your provider thinks you have an advanced stage of syphilis or if a herpes infection has affected your brain or spinal cord.

-• For this test, a provider will inject an anesthetic into your back, so you won't feel any pain during the procedure.
+• For this test, a provider will inject an anesthetic into your back so you won't feel any pain during the procedure.

 • Once the area is numb, the provider will insert a thin, hollow needle between two vertebrae in your lower spine.
 Vertebrae are the small bones that make up your spine.
 Your provider will then withdraw a small amount of fluid for testing.

 • These tests usually involve using a device (lancet) to prick your finger for a drop of blood, collecting a urine sample, or taking an oral swab.
-You should discuss your at-home STD test results with your provider to see if you need further testing and/or treatment.
+You should discuss your at-home STI test results with your provider to see if you need further testing and/or treatment.

 Will I need to do anything to prepare for the test?